stasis78/7dtd-mods/README.md

 ## Mod Info

+Don't use 2 of the same mods such as `AugerMod` and `AugerPlusNoKickMod`.
+Using similiar mods won't do what you think it will do......

 ### AugerMod

 Makes the auger one shot stone after you get some strength and/or miner69 perks.
 Increases wood damage so you can 1-2 shot trees.
 Also increases the gas tank to a reasonable size.